usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 Other arguments for including the Segway&reg; PT in the definition of "wheelchair" were based on commenters" views that the Segway&reg; PT offers benefits not provided by wheelchairs and mobility scooters, including its intuitive response to body movement, ability to operate with less coordination and dexterity than is required for many wheelchairs and mobility scooters, and smaller footprint and turning radius as compared to most wheelchairs and mobility scooters.
 Several commenters mentioned improved visibility, either due to the Segway&reg; PT's raised platform or simply by virtue of being in a standing position.
 And finally, some commenters advocated for the inclusion of the Segway&reg; PT simply based on civil rights arguments and the empowerment and self-esteem obtained from having the power to select the mobility device of choice.

-Many commenters, regardless of their position on whether to include the Segway<sup>® </sup>PT in the definition of "wheelchair," noted that the Segway&reg; PT's safety record is as good as, if not better, than the record for wheelchairs and mobility scooters.
+Many commenters, regardless of their position on whether to include the Segway&reg;PT in the definition of "wheelchair," noted that the Segway&reg; PT's safety record is as good as, if not better, than the record for wheelchairs and mobility scooters.

 Most business commenters were opposed to the inclusion of the Segway&reg; PT in the definition of "wheelchair" but were supportive of its inclusion as an "other power-driven mobility device."
 They raised industry- or venue-specific concerns about including the Segway&reg; PT in the definition of "wheelchair."
 For example, civic centers, arenas, and theaters were concerned about the impact on sight-line requirements if Segway&reg; PT users remain on their devices in a designated wheelchair seating area; amusement parks expressed concern that rides have been designed, purchased, and installed to enable wheelchair users to transfer easily or to accommodate wheelchairs on the ride itself; and retail stores mentioned size constraints in some stores.
 Nearly all business commenters expressed concern—and perceived liability issues—related to having to store or stow the Segway&reg; PT, particularly if it could not be stored in an upright position.
 These commenters cited concerns about possible damage to the device, injury to customers who may trip over it, and theft of the device as a result of not being able to stow the Segway&reg; PT securely.

 Virtually every business commenter mentioned concerns about rider safety, as well as concerns for pedestrians unexpectedly encountering these devices or being hit or run over by these devices in crowded venues where maneuvering space is limited.
 Their main safety objection to the inclusion of the Segway&reg; PT in the definition of "wheelchair" was that the maximum speed at which the Segway&reg; PT can operate is far faster than that of motorized wheelchairs.
-There was a universal unease among these commenters with regard to relying on the judgment of the Segway<sup>® </sup>PT user to exercise caution because its top speed is far in excess of a wheelchair's top speed.
+There was a universal unease among these commenters with regard to relying on the judgment of the Segway&reg;PT user to exercise caution because its top speed is far in excess of a wheelchair's top speed.
 Many other safety concerns were industry-specific.
 For example, amusement parks were concerned that the Segway&reg; PT is much taller than children; that it is too quiet to warn pedestrians, particularly those with low vision or who are blind, of their presence; that it may keep moving after a rider has fallen off or power system fails; and that it has a full-power override which automatically engages when an obstacle is encountered.
 Hotels and retail stores mentioned that maneuvering the Segway&reg; PT through their tight quarters would create safety hazards.

 Business commenters also expressed concern that if the Segway&reg; PT were included in the definition of "wheelchair" they would have to make physical changes to their facilities to accommodate Segway&reg; PT riders who stand much taller in these devices than do users of wheelchairs.
-They also were concerned that if the Segway<sup>® </sup>7 PT was included in the definition of "wheelchair," they would have no ability to assess whether it is appropriate to allow the entry of the Segway&reg; PT into their facilities the way they would have if the device is categorized as an "other power-driven mobility device."
+They also were concerned that if the Segway&reg; 7 PT was included in the definition of "wheelchair," they would have no ability to assess whether it is appropriate to allow the entry of the Segway&reg; PT into their facilities the way they would have if the device is categorized as an "other power-driven mobility device."

 Many disability advocacy and nonprofit commenters did not support the inclusion of the Segway&reg; PT in the definition of "wheelchair."
 Paramount to these commenters was the maintenance of existing protections for wheelchair users.
 Because there was unanimous agreement that wheelchair use rarely, if ever, may be restricted, these commenters strongly favored categorizing wheelchairs separately from the Segway&reg; PT and other power-driven mobility devices and applying the intended-use determinant to assign the devices to either category.
 They indicated that while they support the greatest degree of access in public accommodations for all persons with disabilities who require the use of mobility devices, they recognize that under certain circumstances allowing the use of other power-driven mobility devices would result in a fundamental alteration or run counter to legitimate safety requirements necessary for the safe operation of a public accommodation.
 While these groups supported categorizing the Segway&reg; PT as an "other power-driven mobility device," they universally noted that because the Segway&reg; PT does not present environmental concerns and is as safe to use as, if not safer than, a wheelchair, it should be accommodated in most circumstances.